saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

     65003
 ```

-Now, supose that the datacenter in which the node is active, is stored as a grain value.
-What we can do is retrieve the grains value and use it to perform a lookup in the pillar to grab the AS number the node should be configured with.
+Supose that the datacenter in which the node is active, is stored as a grain value.
+We can retrieve the grain value and use it to perform a lookup in the pillar to grab the AS number the node should be configured with.

 In the next example, we first retrieve the grain value of the datacenter the node is in.
-Then, we use that variable to perform a lookup in the aformentioned pillar data:
+Then, we use that variable to perform a lookup in the pillar:

 ```
 {% raw %}{% set dc = grains.facts['datacenter'] %}